17.80.010 - Purpose of Chapter

 Electronic Game Centers (land use).
 An establishment that provides more than four amusement devices, whether or not the devices constitute the primary use or an accessory or incidental use of the premises.
 Amusement devices mean an electronic or mechanical equipment, game, or machine that is played or used for amusement, which, when so played or used involves skill and which is activated by coin, key, or token, or for which the player or user pays money for the privilege of playing or using.

 Emergency Shelters (land use).
-A nonprofit facility that provides short-term lodging on a first-come first-serve basis where people must vacate the facility each morning and have no guaranteed bed for the next night.
+A nonprofit facility that provides short-term lodging without rend of fees on a first-come first-serve basis where people must vacate the facility each morning and have no guaranteed bed for the next night.

 Encroachment Plane.
 An inclined plane sloping inward measured either from the vertical or the horizontal and extending along a property line.
 See Section 17.40.160 (Setback and Encroachment Plane Requirements and Exceptions).